Khaled Husein – Chairman of the Board

 Mr. Kotby received a Bachelor’s degree in Civil Engineering from Alexandria University, Egypt in 1984.
 He is licensed as a Professional Engineer in the states of New York, and Delaware.

-Rifat Saleh, PE – Board Member
+Rifat Saleh, PE – Vice Chairman of the Board

 Mr. Saleh holds a master’s and a bachelor degree in civil engineering.
 He is an alumnus of University of Hartford, and the University of New Haven, Connecticut.
 He is the founder of RHS Consulting Design in 2003.
 He is licensed professional engineer in multiple states.
 Currently he serves on the Board of Trustees for AAAEA.
 He is also an adjunct professor at University of Hartford, teaches structural engineering courses, and serves as a structural engineer specialist with Urban Search and Rescue of Connecticut (USAR-CT).